Grammy Award for Best Pop Duo/Group Performance

 The Grammy Award for Best Pop Duo/Group Performance is an award presented at the Grammy Awards, a ceremony that was established in 1958 and originally called the Gramophone Awards.

 According to the 63rd Grammy Awards category rules, "this category recognizes artistic excellence in a duo, group, or collaborative vocal or instrumental pop performance.
 Recordings on which a group receives artist billing are eligible here, even when the vocal features only one member of the group.
 The entire group or collaborative performance, rather than the presence of a lead vocal performance, determines category eligibility".

 The award goes to the performing artists.
 The producer, vocal arranger, engineer and songwriter can apply for a Winners Certificate.

 It was one of several new categories for the annual Grammy Awards ceremony to start from 2012.
 It combines the previous categories for Best Pop Collaboration with Vocals, Grammy Award for Best Pop Performance by a Duo or Group with Vocals and Best Pop Instrumental Performance.
 The restructuring of these categories was a result of the Recording Academy's wish to decrease the list of categories and awards and to eliminate the distinctions between collaborations and duo or groups.

 Lady Gaga has the most wins in this category, with three.
-SZA and Bruno Mars are the only other acts overall to win this category multiple times, each with two wins.
-Coldplay and Ariana Grande are the acts with most nominations in this category, receiving a total of five nods.
+SZA, Bruno Mars and Ariana Grande are the only other acts overall to win this category multiple times, each with two wins.
+Coldplay and Grande are the acts with most nominations in this category, receiving a total of five nods.

 Recipients

 2012 winner Amy Winehouse received her first posthumous award for "Body and Soul" with Tony Bennett.

-Four-time nominee Lady Gaga is the first act to win multiple times since the category's revamp, winning in 2019, 2021 and 2025.
+Four-time nominee Lady Gaga is the most awarded act, and the first to win multiple times since the category's revamp, winning in 2019, 2021 and 2025.

-Five-time nominee and 2021 winner Ariana Grande.
+Ariana Grande is tied for the most nominations with five, winning in 2021 and 2026.
 "Rain on Me" with Lady Gaga was the first all-female collaboration to win this category.

 2023 winner Kim Petras became the first openly transgender artist to win this award.